Royal L. Bolling: Early life and education

 Bolling was born in Dinwiddie County, Virginia, to Granville and Irene Bolling.
 At the age of eight, he moved with his family to Framingham, Massachusetts.
 He grew up in a small yellow house on Walnut Street near Bowditch Field.
 He first showed a talent for politics when he ran for president of his predominantly white Framingham High School class and obtained endorsements from Massachusetts governor Leverett Saltonstall and Boston Mayor James Michael Curley.
 He became the school's first African-American class president and was re-elected twice before graduating in 1940.

 He attended Howard University for a time, performing as a tap dancer in D.C.-area nightclubs to earn money for tuition, before leaving school to join the military.
 After the war he moved to Roxbury and continued his studies at Harvard University and Boston University Law School.
 While still a student he founded a real estate agency, from which he retired circa 1992.
+He was a member of Alpha Phi Alpha fraternity.